-Director, chair of the Program and Green committees
+Director, co-chair of the Program and Green committees

 Trout Lake Park is such a beautiful park, and the Trout Lake Community Center plays a very important role in building and connecting our community.
 I feel blessed to be part of this community and gladly contribute to its wellbeing and continued success.

 Meeting people and working with people from a diverse background not only enriched my personal life, but also gave me a better understanding how our community can be better served.

 I became interested in volunteering at TLCCA when I met with various local community groups through work.
 I worked with so many dedicated community volunteers throughout the neighbourhood that I was inspired to contribute as well.
 Trout Lake is a very special spot in East Vancouver, it’s a great place to volunteer.

 I have enjoyed working with many community based arts and educational groups over the last 20 years in BC.
 I bring passion for increased access to food, arts and outdoor programming.

 Director, member of the Program and Rental committees

 My daughter went to Laura Secord elementary school and attended a few programs at TLCC.
 It will always be a special place for both of us.
 It is surrounded by a vibrant and truly Vancouver community which makes it such a unique spot to volunteer.

 In my professional career, I work as a software engineer.
 In my spare time, I serve on the Vancouver Japanese Language School and Japanese Hall (VJLS-JH) Board as a Governance Committee chair.
 I find this volunteer activity both important and rewarding.